 With English being the primary language in New Zealand by such a clear margin, it is unsurprisingly the most spoken language in all 67 of the country’s cities and districts.
 In 60 of those areas, the second most commonly spoken New Zealand language is Māori.

-Let’s look quickly then at those final seven cities and districts.
-When it comes to Auckland language, Samoan speakers outnumber Māori speakers, with Samoan being the second most spoken language in Auckland and in Porirua city.
+Let’s look quickly at those final seven cities and districts.
+When it comes to the Auckland language, Samoan speakers outnumber Māori speakers, with Samoan being the second most spoken language in Auckland and in Porirua city.

 Language can be an emotive issue in many ways and this is certainly the case with language in New Zealand.
 While the primary language of New Zealand hasn’t been Māori for several centuries, we are just coming to understand what a huge loss that represents.
 This is why more must be done to promote the speaking of Māori as a key New Zealand language.
-It’s inclusion as one of the country’s official languages is a start, but only a start.
+Its inclusion as one of the country’s official languages is a start, but only a start.

 Why is language preservation so important?
 Well, many reasons, but chief among them are the intrinsic links between language and culture.
-As the Māori language is lost, so too is Māori history, culture, values and practices.
+As the Māori language is lost, so too are Māori history, culture, values, and practices.
 We see this echoed around the world, with indigenous tongues being added to the list of extinct languages with alarming regularity.
-We don’t have time to preserve them all, but increased focus on language preservation will help at least some of these languages to grow and flourish once more.
+We don’t have time to preserve them all, but the increased focus on language preservation will help at least some of these languages to grow and flourish once more.
 Let’s hope that Māori is one of them.